memphisdev/documentation/docs/deployment/cloud-deployment/deploy-on-digitalocean.md

 ### Step 6: Connect your 1st app

-To get the public IPs of the load balancers we created before, run
+To get the assets IPs of the load balancers we created before, run

 ```
 kubectl get svc